 There are many brands out there for applicator-free tampons, reusable pads, menstrual cups, and specially made absorbent underwear, which basically have built-in pads.
 You can find them wherever natural health products are sold, like from shops on GreenPages.org.

 Women of color use more beauty products and are disproportionately exposed to harmful chemicals than white women, as published in a 2017 study in the American Journal of Obstetrics and Gynecology.

-Skin Deep analyzed 1,177 beauty products marketed to Black women and found one in 12 was ranked highly hazardous.
+In 2016, Skin Deep analyzed 1,177 beauty products marketed to Black women and found one in 12 was ranked highly hazardous.
 Less than 25 percent scored low in potentially hazardous ingredients.

 Ami Zota, a professor at George Washington University’s School of Public Health, has theorized that Black, Latinx, and Asian American women use more beauty products to meet societal pressure.
 They may also be exposed to more chemicals in harmful products because there are fewer natural products marketed to them, compared to white women.